 Storj implements a thin-client model that delegates trust around managing files' location metadata to the Satellite service which manages data ownership.
 Uplinks are thus able to support the widest possible array of client applications, while Satellites require high uptime and potentially significant infrastructure, especially for an active set of files.
-Like storage nodes, the Satellite service is being developed and will be released as open source software.
+Like storage nodes, the Satellite service has been developed and is released as open source software.
 Any individual or organization can run their own Satellite to facilitate network access.